Back To Search Results

 2,4-Dichlorophenoxyacetic Acid

 Chronic exposure to high concentrations of 2,4-D may induce hepatic, renal, and neurologic injury.
 Despite this, 2,4-D is not clearly carcinogenic.[19]
-One study of a population exposed to 2,4-D observed genotoxic damage in the lymphocytes of smokers compared to nonsmokers, suggesting a potentiation of the genotoxic effects of known carcinogens.[20]
-Another study suggested a possible association with non-Hodgkin lymphoma.[21]
+One study of a population exposed to 2,4-D observed genotoxic damage in the lymphocytes of smokers compared to nonsmokers and provided results that suggested a potentiation of the genotoxic effects of known carcinogens.[20]
+Results from another study suggested a possible association with non-Hodgkin lymphoma.[21]

 2,4,5-Trichlorophenoxyacetic Acid and 2,3,7,8-Tetrachlorodibenzo-p-dioxin

-Agent Orange exposure is associated with various diseases, differing from non-TCDD contaminated herbicides.
-Health complications related to 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD) and Agent Orange exposure remain controversial and are a subject of continued study.
+Agent Orange exposure is associated with various diseases, differing from nonTCDD-contaminated herbicides.
+Health complications related to 2,3,7; TCDD; and Agent Orange exposure remain controversial and are a subject of continued study.
 The National Academy of Medicine originally published a comprehensive consensus study report on the health impacts of Agent Orange on United States veterans in 1994; the 11th biennial update of the report was issued in 2018.[1]

 The effects of acute exposure to Agent Orange are due to the contained chlorophenoxy herbicides 2,4-D and 2,4,5-T, as well as TCDD.
 These effects include acute liver injury, acute pancreatitis, amenorrhea, chloracne, porphyria cutanea tarda, and wasting syndrome.[11][22][23][24][25]
-(Image.
-Porphyria Cutanea Tarda)
+See Image.
+Porphyria Cutanea Tarda.

 The predominant biological mechanism of TCDD toxicity has been connected with the high affinity of TCDD to the cytosolic aryl hydrocarbon receptor (AhR), a ligand-dependent transcription factor.[26][27]
 Dioxins bind to the AhR and activate it, inducing translocation to the nucleus to induce or suppress a diverse library of genes.
 This process and its consequences are not fully understood due to the complex pathways involving the AhR, though numerous studies and reviews examine the AhR and its function.[28]

 Some of the cellular functions and pathways altered by TCDD activation of AhR include cell cycle progression, cellular adhesion and migration, the function of receptor tyrosine kinases, and the expression and function of nuclear hormone receptors, growth factors, and growth factor receptors.
 Additionally, epigenetic changes result from dioxin toxicity.
-In vitro and animal studies have demonstrated altered expression of DNA methyltransferases and subsequent changes in gene expression linked with congenital malformations after maternal exposure.[29][30]
-Other epigenetic mechanisms include changes in noncoding RNAs and histones.[31][32][33]
+Several in vitro and animal study results have demonstrated altered expression of deoxyribonucleic acid methyltransferases and subsequent changes in gene expression linked with congenital malformations after maternal exposure.[29][30]
+Other epigenetic mechanisms include changes in noncoding ribonucleic acids and histones.[31][32][33]

 The potential consequences of these changes are a subject of debate and ongoing study.
 The diseases reportedly associated with Agent Orange exposure vary significantly among sources, as does the strength of the evidence itself.
 These associations rely heavily on occupational and environmental data from other herbicide and dioxin-like exposures to extrapolate the potential health impacts of Agent Orange.